 No one wants to be around anyone who is attacking them or causing them discomfort.
 In fact, it may cause a negotiator give in, just to get out of there.
 Confident, skilled negotiators do not allow this to happen.

 If a room is uncomfortable, request a change.
 Either another chair, or change rooms.
 If they refuse, tell them that the conditions are not satisfactory (not a personal attack, “You made me sit with the sun in my eyes!”) and we will have to meet at a different time or place to be able to have any chance at success.

-If it is a personal affront, for example "Are you qualified to be here?", or "You look ill.
-Are you feeling OK?" recognize the attack.
-Bringing it up ("You know my qualifications, so can we proceed?", or "I’ve never felt better, but thanks for your concern"} is the way to alert the other party you know the game.
+If it is a personal affront, for example “Are you qualified to be here?”, or “You look ill.
+Are you feeling OK?” recognise the attack.
+Bringing it up (“You know my qualifications, so can we proceed?”, or “I’ve never felt better, but thanks for your concern”} is the way to alert the other party you know the game.
 Most of the time, it stops this from further recurrence.